h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

    - With equal priors, this method classified the new flower as Species B (as the PDF for B is about 27 times higher)
    - With unequal priors, this method classified the new flower as Species B with 99% confidence

-When we incorporated the unequal prior probabilities (Species B being three times more common), the classification from the Euclidean distance method changed from Species A to Species B, though with moderate confidence (55%).
+When we incorporated the unequal prior probabilities (Species B being three times more common), the classification from the Euclidean distance method changed from Species A to Species B, with moderate confidence (55%).
 For the Gaussian PDF method, the classification remained Species B but with even higher confidence (99%).

+This example illustrates several important concepts:

+1. **Different Decision Boundaries**:
+   - The Euclidean distance method creates a boundary where points are equidistant from both means
+   - The Gaussian PDF method creates a more complex boundary that accounts for the covariance structure of each class
+   - These different approaches can lead to different classifications for the same point

+2. **Effect of Priors on Decision Boundaries**:
+   - When we introduce unequal priors, both decision boundaries shift toward the less probable class (Species A)
+   - This shift reflects the Bayesian principle that we need stronger evidence to classify a sample as belonging to a less common class
+   - For our example, this shift was significant enough to change the Euclidean distance classification

+3. **Role of Covariance Structure**:
+   - The multivariate Gaussian approach accounts for the different variance and correlation patterns in each species
+   - Species A has correlated features, while Species B has uncorrelated features with higher variance in petal length
+   - This information helps explain why the new flower, despite being closer to Species A's mean in Euclidean space, is more likely to belong to Species B according to the PDF method

-This example illustrates how incorporating the full covariance structure of the data can lead to more nuanced decision boundaries compared to simple distance-based methods.
-It also demonstrates how prior probabilities can significantly impact classification decisions, especially for points near the decision boundary.
-In this case, the Euclidean distance classification was flipped by the change in priors, while the Gaussian PDF classification became even more confident in its original decision.
+This example demonstrates how incorporating the full covariance structure and prior probabilities provides a more nuanced and potentially more accurate classification approach compared to simple distance-based methods.

-This example illustrates how incorporating the full covariance structure of the data can lead to more nuanced decision boundaries compared to simple distance-based methods, potentially yielding different classifications for points that are close to the decision boundary.
-It also demonstrates how the relative strengths of prior beliefs and observed evidence interact in Bayesian classification.